PlanktoScope/PlanktoScope/documentation/docs/setup/software/standard-setup.md

 - <http://pkscope.local> (this should work unless you're on a device and web browser without mDNS support; notably, older versions of Android do not have mDNS support)
 - <http://192.168.4.1> (this should always work)
 - <http://192.168.5.1> (this should always work)

+The web browser should show a landing page with some information about your PlanktoScope and a list of links; then you can proceed to our [guide for operating your PlanktoScope](../../operation/index.md).

 Note that you will not be able to access the PlanktoScope's graphical user interface by plugging in a monitor and keyboard and mouse to the Raspberry Pi.
 This is because the SD card image we provide does not include a graphical desktop or web browser, in order to keep the SD card image file smaller and to keep the PlanktoScope's Raspberry Pi running more efficiently.